dlabouesse/web-server-installer/README.md

 - Installs and configure a monitoring interface
     - cAdvisor is installed to collect Docker containers monitoring data
     - Promotheus is installed to store cAdvisor data
-    - Grafana is installed as monitoring dashboard and exposed through HTTPS using the `status` subdomain
+    - Grafana is installed as monitoring dashboard with prepopulated items and is exposed through HTTPS using the `status` subdomain
 - Configures iptables firewall
     - All ports will be blocked from external incoming connections excepted:
         - SSH port (depends of `#ssh_port`)
         - HTTP (80)
         - HTTPS (443)
+        - OpenVPN (1194) (if installed)
     - All ports are opened to incoming connections from the loopback
     - External ICMP incoming connections are allowed
+- Installs OpenVPN (optional)
+    - Configures OpenVPN server
+    - Generates client certificates

 ...